 - Albany Memorial Hospital

 - Bassett Hospital (Cooperstown)

 - Our Lady of Lourdes (Binghamton)

 If the number of students should exceed the number of Affiliates available during a particular summer, it may be necessary to defer the clinical rotation for one or more students until later in the summer or in the fall semester.

 Guidelines for International Students

-International students must see the Director of Admissions to secure authorization for Curricular Practical Training.
+International students must see the Executive Director of International Education to secure authorization for Curricular Practical Training.
 This information must be reported to Immigration through the SEVIS reporting system (SEVIS refers to the Student and Exchange Visitor Information System).

 During the clinical rotation, students are not allowed to work beyond the standard scheduled clinical hours as a part of their clinical experience.
 The student is not to be considered or treated as a member of the regular staff.
 This does not mean, however, that a student is not permitted to have a job.
 A student is permitted to work provided that both the student and the employer recognize that this is not compulsory and that it is not necessary for the completion of the program.
 On rare occasions, a student has been hired as a part time Histotechnician at the Affiliate site where he/she is completing the clinical rotation.
 This is not considered as part of the clinical rotation, it is not encouraged, and it must be approved by both the Affiliate Histology Supervisor and the Program Director.